 Even though the site, data, information and forecasts have been put together with the utmost care, they may contain typing, technical or other errors.

 We are constantly changing and improving our services.
-The data, information and functionalities may be altered or revised and the provision of any information or service in the public area may be suspended or permanently interrupted at any time without prior notice.
+The data, information and functionalities may be altered or revised and the provision of any information or service may be suspended or permanently interrupted at any time without prior notice.